ror-community/ror-site/content/blog/2023-02-13-ror-turns-four.md

 ### Session 2: Open Drop-In Hour

-In the second session, we held an open drop-in session to meet informally with anyone interested in chatting about ROR.
+In the second session, we held an open drop-in session (not recorded) to meet informally with anyone interested in chatting about ROR.
 This is a model for similar sessions we'd like to hold throughout the year, especially to be able to reach people located in different timezones or who are not always able to attend the bimonthly ROR community calls.
 Stay tuned for announcements about future drop-in times!

 ### Session 3: Introduction to the ROR API